 - SP Training Area

-The Clinical Skills Suite serves as a fully-equipped environment for both healthcare learners/professionals and Standardized Patients.
+The Clinical Skills Suite serves as a fully-equipped environment for both healthcare learners and professionals.

 SPs in the News